Detecting Malware Operating Within My IT/OT Networks

 Thanks to integration with multiple firewalls, the Nozomi Networks solution can go beyond detection to tackle prevention, by automatically triggering the implementation of rules that block an attack upon detection of irregular commands.

-The Nozomi Networks solution alerts pharma security teams to early stage infection and reconnaissance activities, and provides the information needed to respond before damage occurs.
-Threat Intelligence, which delivers up-to-date threat intelligence to Guardian, makes it easy to stay on top of the dynamic threat landscape and reduce time to detection.
+The Nozomi Networks solution alerts pharma security teams to early stage reconnaissance and compromise activities, and provides the information needed to respond before damage occurs.
+The Threat Intelligence service delivers up-to-date threat and vulnerability information to stay on top of the dynamic threat landscape and reduce mean-time-to-detection (MTTD).

 Stay Up-to-date on Emerging Threats with Threat Intelligence

-When new information is received, Guardian rapidly checks your network for the presence of new malware and vulnerabilities.
+When new information is received, Vantage rapidly checks your network for the presence of new malware and vulnerabilities.
 If a threat is found, you are immediately notified.